Age of Ambition: Summary

 Based partly on Osnos' reports in The New Yorker, the book describes his travels in China, where he interviewed people swept up by economic, political, and social change.
 Osnos chronicles their journeys and reflects on the political implications.
 The title refers to an emerging sense of individual aspiration, "a belief in the sheer possibility to remake a life," Osnos writes.
 "Some who tried succeeded; many others did not."
 Some of the featured subjects are prominent, including artist Ai Weiwei and economist Justin Yifu Lin; others are not prominent citizens, including a teacher, a street sweeper, and an auctioneer imprisoned for bribing judges.

 Reception

 In The New York Times Book Review, Jonathan Mirsky described it as "eloquent and comprehensive."
 In the San Francisco Chronicle, Minxin Pei called it "by far the most thoughtful and well-crafted work on China written by an American journalist in recent years.”
-The Economist, in an unsigned review, questioned the emphasis on Ai Weiwei and dissident lawyer Chen Guangcheng "whose well-documented lives and causes take up a little too much of the narrative."
+The Economist questioned the emphasis on Ai Weiwei and dissident lawyer Chen Guangcheng "whose well-documented lives and causes take up a little too much of the narrative."